bockp/Edge-Detection-project/edges.md

 The physical notion of edge comes from the shape of three dimensional objects or by their material properties.
 Obviously, as the aquisition process transaltes 3D scenes to 2D representations, this definition does not apply to image processing.
 In this report we will use the following definition : "An edge can generally be defined as a boundary or contour that separates adjacent image regions having relatively distinct characteristics according to some features of interest.
 Most often this feature is gray level or luminance” [^BOV2009].
 According to this definition, the pixels of an image belonging to an edge are the pixels located in regions of abrupt gray level changes.
 Moreover, to avoid counting noise pixels as edges, the pixels have to be part of a contour-like structure.
 Edge detection is the process of finding the pixels belonging to the edges in an image, and producing a binary image showing the locations of the edge pixels.

-In our project, we shall begin by documenting the 3 main linear edge detection approaches and algorithms, and their implentation in the image processing software ImageJ[^SCH2015]:
+In our project, we shall begin by documenting the 3 main linear edge detection approaches and algorithms, and their implementation in the image processing software ImageJ[^SCH2015]:
 - Convolution with edge templates (Prewit, Sobel, Kirsh)[^SOB1968]
 - Zero-crossings of Laplacian of Gaussian convolution [^MAR1980]
 - Zero-crossings of directional derivatives of smoothed images (Canny)[^CAN1986]